 Article 15 (Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth)

-This Article too do not give any state or court the power to set rules for any religion.
-Let’s read from this Article –
+This Article too does not give any state or court the power to set rules for any religion.
+Let’s read this Article –

 - (1) The State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth or any of them.